brucewlee/lingfeat/README.md

 # LingFeat - Comprehensive Linguistic Features Extraction for Readability Assessment
 ## Overview

 LingFeat is a Python research package for various handcrafted linguistic features.

-LingFeat currently extracts 255 linguistic features from string input.
+More specifically, LingFeat is an NLP feature extraction software, which currently extracts 255 linguistic features from string input.

-The features can be divided into five broad linguistic branches:
+These features can be divided into five broad linguistic branches:
 1. **Advanced Semantic** (AdSem): for measuring complex meaning structure
 2. **Discourse** (Disco): for measuring textual organization
 3. **Syntactic** (Synta): for measuring the complexity of grammar